joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/arrays-and-callbacks/lesson-notes/README.md

 ## Other Useful Array Methods

-These methods can be quite handy
+These methods can be quite useful, so they are worth practicing and studying.

 - every
 - filter